Fit as a Mama Bear

 This protein pumpkin bread is made mostly with gluten-free pantry staples.
 So, if you’re stocked up you’ll have everything you need already.

-Almond flour: this keeps the pumpkin protein bread light though make sure not to use almond meal or it’ll have a grittier texture (learn the difference between almond flour and almond meal).
+Almond flour: You want to use almond flour not almond meal or it’ll have a grittier texture (learn the difference between almond flour and almond meal).

-Tapioca flour: a paleo binder, though there’s only a little bit it helps the loaf from crumbling.
+Tapioca flour: This is a paleo binder, and though there’s only a little bit, it helps the bread from crumbling.
+Arrowroot powder could possibly be used instead.

-Vegan vanilla protein powder: the kind of protein you choose will impact the taste and texture of the pumpkin loaf.
+Vegan vanilla protein powder: The kind of protein you choose will impact the taste and texture of the high-protein pumpkin bread recipe, just like with pumpkin protein muffins.
 Learn more about how to choose a protein powder.
+And if you’re new to baking with powders, here are 35 vegan protein powder recipes that show you how versatile it can be

 Honey being poured into a steel bowl with pumpkin puree and oil.